 - The DGA applies to the provider data sharing services where this services is offered in the EU. - The Data Act applies to manufacturers of connected products and providers of related services that are placed on the market in the EU.
-What will it require companies to do?

 Transparency and notification obligations

-- If you are providing data intermediary services - If you provide a product placed on the market in the EU Both aim to make data services more available
+- If you are providing data intermediary services - If you provide a product placed on the market in the EU

-Cloud providers will have to help with switching.
-Restrictions on anti-competitive/ anti-trust measures Anti-competitive measures which limit access to data are restricted under both Acts.
+Both aim to make data services more available Cloud providers will have to help with switching.

+Restrictions on anti-competitive/ anti-trust measures

+Anti-competitive measures which limit access to data are restricted under both Acts.

-Intellectual Property Law in the UK and EU
+Intellectual Property Rights Law and AI